First cabinet of Donald Trump: Patrick Shanahan (acting)

 Upon the end of Secretary Mattis's tenure on January 1, Patrick M. Shanahan, the Deputy Secretary of Defense, became acting Secretary until June 23, 2019.

 Failed nomination of Patrick Shanahan

 Five months later, in May, the White House announced its intent to nominate Shanahan to serve as Secretary of Defense on a permanent basis; by June, Shanahan withdrew, citing family issues.

-Mark Esper
+Mark Esper (2019–2020)

 With Shanahan's withdrawal, President Trump named Mark Esper, the Secretary of the Army, as his replacement as acting secretary.
 Once Esper was officially nominated on July 15, he stepped down in accordance with the Federal Vacancies Reform Act of 1998; Richard V. Spencer, the Secretary of the Navy, then became acting secretary.

-Esper was confirmed by the Senate, 90–8, on July 23, 2019; he was sworn in that day.
+On July 23, Esper was confirmed by the Senate in a vote of 90–8 and was sworn in later that day.

 On November 9, 2020, Esper was removed from his position, and replaced with Christopher C. Miller.

 Christopher C. Miller (acting)

-Christopher C. Miller served as acting Secretary from November 9, 2020, to the end of Trump's term.
+Christopher C. Miller served as acting Secretary from November 9, 2020, to the end of the Trump administration, on January 20, 2021.